nvmwill/nexmo-developer/_documentation/en/video/guides/insights-api.md

 * `publisherMinutes` — The total number of minutes streamed for all publishers in the session.
 Note that including this field will slow down query results.
 * `subscriberMinutes` — The total number of minutes streamed for all subscribers in the session.
 Note that including this field will slow down query results.
 * `participantMinutes` — The total number of minutes separated by publisher tiers across all meetings in the session.
-* `meetings` — An array of `Meeting` objects.
-An Vonage Video session can have multiple _meetings_.
+* `meetings` — An array of `Meeting` objects. a Vonage Video session can have multiple _meetings_.
 When the first client connects to the session, the first meeting starts.
 The meeting ends when there are no connections in the session for at least 10 minutes.
 When a client connects again, a new meeting starts.
 Each Meeting object includes the following properties:
   * `subscriberMinutes` — The total number of subscriber minutes in the meeting.
   * `publisherMinutes` — The total number of publisher minutes in the meeting.
   * `participantMinutes` — The total number of minutes separated by publisher tiers in the meeting.